-- 1. Possession of a knife or any potentially lethal weapon, Taser, or explosive on school property or at a school-sponsored activity; - 2.
-Being under the influence of and/or evidence of drinking or possession of alcoholic beverages in school or at a school-sponsored activity; - 3.
-Off campus criminal behavior that results in the student being legally charged with an offense that would be classified as a felony and the student's continued presence in school poses a danger to person or property or disrupts the educational process (see full Policy 6022); - 4.
-Issuance of a criminal complaint charging a student with a violent felony or issuance of a violent felony delinquency complaint against a student if the principal determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school. (\Out of school suspension is not permitted for this offense.
-Remand or expulsion is required See full Policy 6022); - 5.
-Gang activities Activity that is threatening and/or intimidating, harassing in nature or recruiting; gang notebooks with gang pledges, codes and symbols that are used in communication such as threats and warnings and recruiting; gang related fights, and all types of violent acts; gang graffiti especially drawn on school property (bathrooms, lockers and hall walls); electronic devices such as cell phones with recognized gang text, with gang symbols, signs and language that is threatening and or intimidating; - 6.
-Being under the influence of and/or evidence of use or possession of drug paraphernalia, substances for huffing, any substance under guise of it being a controlled substance or prescription drug, and/or medical preparations without proper medical authorization; - 7.
-Possession, use or distribution of counterfeit money on school property or at any school-sponsored activity; - 8.
-Assault upon any teacher, principal, administrator, school resource officer, or any other school employee; - 9.
-Continuous and/or severe Category C Offenses.
+- 1. Possession of a knife or any potentially lethal weapon, Taser, or explosive on school property or at a school-sponsored activity - 2.
+Being under the influence of and/or evidence of drinking or possession of alcoholic beverages in school or at a school sponsored activity - 3.
+Off campus criminal behavior that results in the student being legally charged with an offense that would be classified as a felony if the student was charged as an adult or if adjudicated delinquent for an offense that would be classified as a felony if the student was an adult, or if the students was convicted of a felony, and the student's continued presence in school poses a danger to person or property or disrupts the educational process - 4.
+Gang activities Activity that is threatening and/or intimidating, harassing in nature or recruiting; gang notebooks with gang pledges, codes and symbols that are used in communication such as threats and warnings and recruiting; gang related fights, and all types of violent acts; gang graffiti especially drawn on school property (bathrooms, lockers and hall walls); electronic devices such as cell phones with recognized gang text, with gang symbols, signs and language that is threatening and or intimidating - 5.
+Being under the influence of illegal substance (without possession) or legend drugs, intentional misuse or excessive consumption/distribution of over-the counter drugs with the intent to intoxicate and/or evidence of use or possession of drug paraphernalia, substances for huffing, any substance under guise of it being a controlled substance or prescription drug, and/or medical preparations without proper medical authorization - 6.
+Possession, use or distribution of counterfeit money on school property or at any school sponsored activity - 7.
+Assault upon any teacher, principal, administrator, school resource officer, or any other school employee - 8.
+Continuous and/or severe Category C Offenses